 South Africa exports to a range of countries, but in particular to the United States and China, so the South African economy can be vulnerable to trade disputes and other issues that affect trade with these countries.
 A dependence on exports always makes a country a little more vulnerable to issues such as import tariffs, trade wars and disputes over major international trade agreements.
 In recent years, South Africa has also experienced a budget deficit and has had to adjust what were clearly over-optimistic growth forecasts.

 Then, there is the currency issue.
 South African stock listings are denominated in ZAR, so for those traders based outside the region, and using a different base currency, there are considerations around exchange rate fluctuations when trading on the JSE.
 As we have already covered, fluctuating currency rates can be used to advantage in international trading, but can also represent a challenge.
 Unexpected changes in currency rates can potentially have a negative impact on your trading activities, sometimes reducing or negating profit on what might have initially looked like a successful deal.
+Please be aware that trading is risky and can result in significant losses.

 The Johannesburg stock exchange, and the FTSE/JSE Indices, can also be impacted by local fundamental issues, and international issues that affect the region, that may be more difficult to monitor (and quickly respond to) if you are an international investor living outside of the region and somewhat removed from the intricacies of the African markets.